-Whilst stamping has traditionally been the go-to technology for lead frames its high set-up costs, long lead times and lack of flexibility means it is often uneconomical for scalable volume or micro precision lead frame manufacture.
+Whilst stamping has traditionally been the go-to technology for lead frame manufacture its high set-up costs, long lead times and lack of flexibility means it is often uneconomical for scalable volume or micro precision.

 Low set-up costs

 Photo-etch tooling is digital, so there is no need to cut expensive and difficult to adapt steel moulds.
-This means that lead frames can be reproduced with zero tool wear, ensuring that the first and one-millionth lead frame is identical.
+This means that lead frames can be reproduced with zero tool wear, ensuring that the first and one-millionth are identical.

 Prototype to volume – fast

 Stamping requires substantial investment in mould fabrication which can take from six to ten months to complete.
-Lead times using photo-etch tooling is around 90% less than stamped lead frames.
+Lead times using photo-etch tooling are around 90% quicker than stamping.

 Precision features and accuracy